VirtoCommerce/vc-docs/platform/user-guide/docs/pricing/creating-new-price-list.md

 1. In the **Select catalog items...** blade, check the products you need.

+	!!! note
+		For more information on importing price lists, refer to the [Import price list](../price-export-import/importing-price-lists.md) article.

 1. Click **Add selected** to add the prices of the selected products to your price list.

 	![Selecting items](media/price-list-path2.png)